sal55/langs/MLang.md/readme.md

 ### History

-M started off some 40 years ago, and Q perhaps 35 years ago.
+M started off in the early 80s, and Q came long towards the late 80s.
 You might have expected them to have evolved a lot more than they have!

-But they were just tools I devised to help in my main work, and worked well enough.
+But they were just tools I devised, part-time, to help in my main work, and worked well enough.

-(Actually, they *have* evolved and become more polished, but also along lines that I considered more useful.)
+(Actually, they *have* evolved and become more polished, but along lines that I considered more useful.
+The languages have been kept simple.)

 ### Future Development